Time zone: Microsoft Windows

-Windows-based computer systems prior to Windows 2000 used local time, but Windows 2000 and later can use UTC as the basic system time.
+Windows-based computer systems prior to Windows 95 and Windows NT used local time, but Windows 95 and later, and Windows NT, base system time on UTC.
+They allow a program to fetch the system time as UTC, represented as a year, month, day, hour, minute, second, and millisecond; Windows 95 and later, and Windows NT 3.5 and later, also allow the system time to be fetched as a count of 100 ns units since 1601-01-01 00:00:00 UTC.
 The system registry contains time zone information that includes the offset from UTC and rules that indicate the start and end dates for daylight saving in each zone.
 Interaction with the user normally uses local time, and application software is able to calculate the time in various zones.
 Terminal Servers allow remote computers to redirect their time zone settings to the Terminal Server so that users see the correct time for their time zone in their desktop/application sessions.
 Terminal Services uses the server base time on the Terminal Server and the client time zone information to calculate the time in the session.

 Programming languages

 Java

-While most application software will use the underlying operating system for time zone information, the Java Platform, from version 1.3.1, has maintained its own time zone database.
-This database is updated whenever time zone rules change.
+While most application software will use the underlying operating system for time zone and daylight saving time rule information, the Java Platform, from version 1.3.1, has maintained its own database of time zone and daylight saving time rule information, based on the IANA time zone database.
+This database is updated whenever time zone or daylight saving time rules change.
 Oracle provides an updater tool for this purpose.

-As an alternative to the time zone information bundled with the Java Platform, programmers may choose to use the Joda-Time library.
-This library includes its own time zone data based on the IANA time zone database.
+As an alternative to the information bundled with the Java Platform, programmers may choose to use the Joda-Time library.
+This library includes its own data based on the IANA time zone database.

-As of Java 8 there is a new date and time API that can help with converting time zones.
+As of Java 8 there is a new date and time API that can help with converting times.